gpskwlkr/nixos-hyprland-flake/README.md

 ## About

-This repository is housing my daily drive NixOS configuration using ❄️f flakes, running Hyprland.
+This repository is housing my daily drive NixOS configuration using ❄️ flakes, running Hyprland.
 Feel free to utilize it in its entirety or borrow specific components for your own configuration.

 > Configuration is not lightweight and may require some disk space.